tianrui-qi/MIPS-ISA/README.md

 Basically, we want to ensure that we use gates for all logical control and operations.
 No tricky workarounds are allowed.

-To use the code, store MIPS instruction in a file, i.e., example.txt, and run the following code:
+To use the code, store MIPS instruction in a file, i.e., example1.txt, and run the following code:
 ```
 gcc -c project.c
 gcc project.o
-./a.out < example.txt
+./a.out < example1.txt
 ```

 ## Supported Instructions